awsdocs/aws-sdk-for-javascript-v3/doc_source/getting-started-browser.md

 ## Step 1: Create an Amazon Cognito Identity Pool<a name="getting-started-browser-create-identity-pool"></a>

 In this exercise, you create and use an Amazon Cognito Identity pool to provide unauthenticated access to your browser script for the Amazon Polly service\.
-Creating an identity pool also creates two IAM roles, one to support users authenticated by an identity provider and the other to support unauthenticated guest users\.
+Creating an identity pool also creates two AWS Identity and Access Management \(IAM\) roles, one to support users authenticated by an identity provider and the other to support unauthenticated guest users\.

 In this exercise, we will only work with the unauthenticated user role to keep the task focused\.
 You can integrate support for an identity provider and authenticated users later\.